 However, if you have a huge website, you need to create a Sitemap and submit it to Google so that all your pages are indexed.

-But a sitemap can improve crawling and reduce server resources.
+But an XML sitemap can improve crawling and reduce server resources.

 XML Sitemaps are especially important if:

 - Your site is huge.
 For example, e-commerce sites as well as marketplaces

 - The internal linking of site pages is not well done